fmaguire/mag_sim_paper/manuscript.md

 ### Recovery of Genomic Elements
 #### Chromosomes

-The overall ability of MAG methods to recapitulate the original chromosomal source genomes varied widely.
+The overall ability of MAG methods to recover the original chromosomal source genomes varied widely.
 We considered the "identity" of a given MAG bin to be that of the genome that comprises the largest proportion of sequence within that bin.
 In other words if a bin is identifiably 70% species A and 30% species B we consider that to be a bin of species A.
 Ideally, we wish to generate a single bin for each source genome consisting of the entire genome and no contigs from other genomes.